Chasing the Summit

 Almaty marked a pivotal moment in Ashton’s season.
 There, he had the opportunity to merge the technical foundation built with Coach Matt “Saundo” Saunders with the insight and perspective of U.S. Ski Team Head Coach Vlad Lebedev — gaining refinement, strategy, and confidence at a critical stage of his development.

 The results followed.
-In crisp conditions and under the weight of global attention, Ashton delivered a career-best triple jump, secured a place in his first World Cup finals, and finished 11th overall — his strongest World Cup result of the '24/25 season.
+Months of independent travel, international training blocks, and incremental breakthroughs culminated in Almaty.
+Under the weight of World Cup pressure, Ashton delivered a career-best triple jump, advanced to his first World Cup finals, and finished 11th overall — his strongest World Cup result of the 2024/25 season.

-Against a field stacked with Olympic veterans and international contenders, the performance signaled more than progress.
+Against a field stacked with Olympic medalists, World Cup winners, and international contenders, the performance signaled more than progress.
 It confirmed momentum.
 Ashton wasn’t just keeping pace — he was closing the gap, jump by jump.

 Just Shy of Livigno